The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 What gaiters are best for running in the sand?

-Perhaps the most pervasive sediment on our home planet, there’s seemingly nowhere that sand can’t reach.
-Sand is highly abrasive and can quickly cause blisters if allowed to work its way between your toes or under the sole of your foot.
+Sand has a knack for finding nooks and crannies.
+It’s highly abrasive and can quickly cause blisters if it works its way between your toes or under the sole of your foot.
 Blisters are not only painful, but they can also get infected and turn into a significant issue.

 If you frequently run in the sand, your feet will thank you for an investment in a pair of gaiters like the Altra Trail Gaiter and the Dirty Girl Gaiters.
-They provide good coverage around the top of the shoe to keep sand from getting in through the mesh upper material while staying breathable and light.
+They provide coverage around the top of the shoe to keep sand from getting in through the mesh upper material while staying breathable and light.
+While gaiters should keep out the majority of sand, grains may still find their way in through the shoe’s upper mesh.
+If you run often in sand, it could help to choose a shoe with a finely woven mesh upper.

 What gaiters are used for the Marathon des Sables?

-The six-day, 251-kilometer race in southern Morocco’s Sahara Desert is deemed one of the toughest ultramarathon races.
-Among the extremes that Marathon des Sables runners face is lots of sand.
+The six-day, 251-kilometer race in southern Morocco’s Sahara Desert is deemed one of the toughest ultramarathons.
+Among the extremes that Marathon des Sables runners face is a lot of sand.
 The multiday nature of the race makes it incredibly important for runners to keep their feet in good shape, which means keeping sand out of shoes.

-For this race, runners choose full-shoe gaiters like those made by Raidlight and myRaceKit.
-While we didn’t test any gaiters designed to cover the entirety of the upper of a shoe, the Kahtoola INSTAgaiter Mid provided the highest level of coverage and will keep most sand and debris out of your shoe.
+Because of the intensity of the sand, many runners choose full-shoe gaiters, like those made by Raidlight and myRaceKit.
+While we didn’t test any gaiters designed to cover the entirety of the upper of a shoe, the Kahtoola INSTAgaiter Ultra-Light Gaiter Mid provided the highest level of coverage and will keep most sand and debris out of your shoe.

 iRunFar’s Meghan Hicks, former winner of Marathon Des Sables, struggles in Arizona sand without gaiters.
 Photo: iRunFar/Eszter Horanyi